Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Overheads of Spiffy

 \section{Overheads of Spiffy}

-In this section, we examine the overheads of various stages of Spiffy including token position ranking, vocabulary sorting, drafting, verification, custom attention mask construction, and custom position id construction and normalize them to a \% of the average model inference time for ease of comparison.
-We collect this data while performing the experiments displayed in Table \ref{tab:main-exp} and consider $\#$ drafts $D=3, 5, 8, 10$.
-All profiling was done on a single 80GB NVIDIA A100 GPU with \texttt{torch==2.2.1 transformers==4.45.0}, with vectorized PyTorch operations.
-Since Spiffy requires a custom attention mask that is not yet supported in Flash-Attention \cite{dao2022flashattention}, we disable flash attention for all our experiments and use a na\"{i}ve vectorized implementation of attention for a fair comparison to non-speculation cases.
-We additionally restrict our analysis to the statistics collected for GSM8K only, since varying lengths of inputs prompts across datasets would impact the average model inference time.
+In this section, we examine the overheads of various stages of Spiffy including drafting, custom attention mask construction, custom position ID construction, and the increase in model inference time due to the extra computation of the draft blocks.
+We normalize these values to be a percentage of the vanilla model inference time for ease of comparison.
+This data is collected with LLaDA-8B-Instruct using the MBPP dataset, with the average value reported.
+All profiling was done using a single 80GB NVIDIA A100 GPU with \texttt{torch==2.6.0} and \texttt{transformers==4.52.4}, with vectorized PyTorch operations and \texttt{torch.nn.scaled\_dot\_product\_attention} with the \texttt{SDPBackend.MATH} kernel.

-We see in Table \ref{tab:overheads} that the costs of the various stages of generation with Spiffy are negligible as compared to the model inference time, with drafting, custom attention mask construction, and custom position id construction each taking $<0.5\%$ of the model inference time.
-Verification takes $<3\%$ even with $D=10$.
-Vocabulary sorting, which is performed to gather the top-k token choices in the vocabulary in order to create draft blocks, takes $\sim +2\%$ of the model inference time compared to vanilla inference which needs to determine only the top-1 choice.
-This analysis additionally reveals that the time taken for token position ranking, necessary for both vanilla inference and Spiffy, is disproportionately high - future optimizations made to this step would be beneficial to both Spiffy and vanilla inference.
-This analysis thus shows that even a simple implementation of Spiffy involves little-to-no overheads and may further be optimized in latency-critical production scenarios by employing multi-threading and other techniques.
+We see in Table \ref{tab:overheads} that the costs of the various stages of generation with Spiffy are low compared to the model inference time, with drafting in total taking $\sim 6\%$ of the model inference time and draft acceptance taking $\sim 5\%$ of the model inference time.
+These costs may be reduced via further optimizations to the codebase including additional vectorization and multi-processing for latency-critical scenarios.
+The model forward pass is $25\%$ more expensive than vanilla inference due to the extra computational requirements and may be mitigated by implementing a custom attention kernel designed for Spiffy's custom attention mask.

-We additionally examine the cost of inference of the model as it scales with the $\#$ drafts $D=0, 3, 5, 8, 10$ in Fig. \ref{fig:model-call}.
-We see that the model inference time increases approximately linearly as we increase the number of draft blocks from $D=0\rightarrow 10$ with this simple implementation.
-We expect that with more efficient, custom attention kernels, inference time will be increasingly memory-bound and this curve will be significantly flatter, further boosting Spiffy's performance.